greglobinski/gatsby-styled-blog-starter/README.md

 component gets _posts_ data through callback function from `/src/pages/index.js`.
-Because of that, when JavaScript in the user's web browser is off and the user visits the home page he sees the TopBar only, there is no list of posts.
+Because of that, when JavaScript in the user's web browser is off and the user visits the home page he sees the TopBar only, there is no a list of posts.
 It will be fixed after I implement redux.
 It's not connected, but redux implementation is on the go, there are already Containers components.